Environmental Biotech

 Initial treatment.
 14 April 2010.

-The SBR was initially dosed with 200 litres of GES bacteria followed by a dosing rate of 400 litres of aerated bacteria per fortnight.
-1000 litre UBC storage drums were fitted with 300 watt aquarium heaters to keep the bacteria at a temperature between 22-25 degrees C.
+The SBR was initially dosed with 200 litres of GES™ bacteria in addition to a constant metered dosing rate of 400 litres of aerated bacteria per fortnight.
+2 x 1000 litre UBC storage drums were fitted with 300 watt aquarium heaters to keep the bacteria at a temperature between 22-25 degrees C. Mixing and aeration of the SBR was provided on an "as much as possible" basis using the two 30K watt surface mounted aspiring aerators and two 11K watt submersible venture aerators.
+This mixing was extremely limited due to rapid formation of foam which quickly covered the pontoons on which the mixing motors are mounted.

 Results and Observations after 4 weeks.
 (15 April - 10 May 2010)